 - Our advice is to round it up to the nearest $100.
 Example: If your payment is $249, then pay $300.
 This will speed up the payoff.

 Credit Card Payments

-- Credit card are for temporary expenses and not meant to be part of your lifestyle.
-If you care $5,000 then paying the minimum amount will usually take you 13 years.
+- Credit cards are for temporary expenses and not meant to be part of your lifestyle.
+If you carry $5,000 then paying the minimum amount will usually take you 13 years.
 If it’s over $10,000 then it’s more like 23 years!